 Mile for mile, motorcyclists and their passengers are 27 times more likely to be killed in an accident than those in traditional motor vehicles.
 Motorcycles are less stable, harder to for other drivers to see, and offer very little protection in the event of a crash.
 Not only is a motorcycle helmet considered the most-basic piece of personal protective equipment for motorcyclists, they account for thousands of lives saved each and every year.

-According to The Insurance Institute for Highway Safety, helmets are about 37 percent effective in preventing motorcycle accident deaths and about 67 percent effective in preventing brain injuries.
-Some may argue that motorcycle helmets do nothing to prevent crashes, and that’s true — but there’s no debating the fact that helmets save lives.
+According to The Insurance Institute for Highway Safety, helmets are about 42 percent effective in preventing motorcycle accident deaths and about 69 percent effective in preventing brain injuries.
+Some may argue that motorcycle helmets do nothing to prevent crashes, and that’s true—but there’s no debating the fact that helmets save lives.

 Motorcycle helmets are mandatory in Texas, but riders over the age of 21 (who also have an applicable insurance plan) may be exempted from this requirement.
 I do feel it’s important to note that this exemption only applies to criminal penalties associated with riding without a helmet, and does not address the issue of liability and/or comparative negligence when it comes to a motorcycle accident causing injury or wrongful death.

-While motorcycles offer little-to-no protection to riders and passengers involved in an accident, a helmet is primarily structured to protect your head and brain from traumatic blunt force trauma.
+While motorcycles, ATVs, and similar vehicles offer little-to-no protection to riders and passengers involved in an accident, a helmet is primarily structured to protect your head and brain from traumatic blunt force trauma.
 Statistics show that the majority of car-vs-motorcycle accidents are caused by the driver of the car, and it’s not uncommon for even a low-speed collision to result in a rider (and/or passenger) being thrown from the bike.

 One of the more severe injuries that helmets are designed protect motorcyclist from are what doctors call traumatic brain injuries.
 A traumatic brain injury (TBI) is a complex brain dysfunction that results from a violent blow to the head.
 If serious enough, a TBI can result in long-term complications and even death.
 Brain injuries are unfortunately-common in motorcycle accidents, but those who wear their helmets are about three times less likely to suffer from TBI in the even of a crash.